atreyasha/xtreme-pawsx/README.md

 ## XTREME-PAWS-X

-Fork of Google's `xtreme` repository which focuses mainly on `paws-x`.
+Fork of Google's `xtreme` repository which focuses mainly on the `PAWS-X` paraphrase detection task.